Algorithmic Shadow Spectroscopy

 The above properties establish that shadow spectroscopy is generally expected to be highly robust to gate errors.
-Most importantly, a broad class of noise models do not change the peak centres in the shadows spectrum and thus allow one to estimate the frequency of a peak that would be produced by a fully error-free simulation circuit -- as long as the circuit error rate is reasonable $\xi \approx 1$.
+Most importantly, a broad class of noise models are guaranteed to not change the peak centres in the shadows spectrum and thus allow one to estimate the frequency of a peak that would be produced by a fully error-free simulation circuit -- as long as the circuit error rate is reasonable $\xi \approx 1$.
 We also argue in the Appendix that the approach is equally robust against errors that go beyond the assumed noise model -- the most concrete evidence we give is our demonstration on current noisy quantum hardware in \cref{sec:spin}, which clearly confirms robustness.
 We additionally note the approach can likely be further improved by randomised compiling techniques~\cite{gu2022noise} or by generalised Pauli twirling techniques~\cite{PhysRevA.78.012347, PhysRevA.85.042311, cai2019constructing, cai2020mitigating} that convert local noise into probabilistic noise~\cite{kim2023evidence}.
 Furthermore, most error mitigation techniques can also naturally be combined with classical shadows~\cite{jnane2023quantum,kim2023evidence}.